purble/RANCE/README.md

 **RANCE**

-We obtain final scores for our proposed RANCE method using a model trained using RANCE-PRF strategy, and add PRF during inference for both re-ranking and retrieval tasks.
+We obtain final scores for our proposed RANCE method using a model trained using RANCE-PRF strategy, and add PRF during evaluation for both re-ranking and retrieval tasks.

 The tables below provides results of the two models trained on each of the folds using RANCE-PRF strategy and then evaluated on the other fold after incorporating PRF.
 Hyperlinks embedding in the header of the tables can be used to download our trained models.